Aging, Systemic Disease and Oral Health: Implications for Women Worldwide (Part I)

 Changing Patient Demographics

 Technological advances, improved screening tools, and better disease management are among several factors that have led to the expression “sixty is the new forty.”
 Retirement today often means a transition to a new career as people are enjoying greater longevity.
-An average American female and male today are expected to live to be 81.1 and 76.3 years of age, respectively (Figure 1).1 Women generally live longer than males, an average of six to eight years.7 According to the U.S. Census Bureau, 20.7% of the population will be 65 years or older by 2050.2 These changing demographic trends are similar across most of the globe.
-The World Health Organization (WHO) estimates by the year 2025 that 50 million people live in countries with a life expectancy less than 45 years and today roughly 5 billion people living in over 120 countries will have a life expectancy greater than 60 years.3
+An average American female and male today in the U.S. is expected to live to be 79.3 and 73.5 years of age, respectively.1,7 In the most countries, women live four to eight years longer than men.
+This is due to biological sex differences and gender behaviors such as smoking and drinking excessive amounts of alcohol.1 According to the U.S. Census Bureau, 20.7% of the population will be 65 years or older by 2050.2 These changing demographic trends are similar across most of the globe.

-Women represent the larger portion of the 65+ age group, as well as the 85+ group, in the US and many other countries.4 Despite the universal appeal of extending our life expectancy, living longer may also bring health complications that can negatively impact overall well-being in those later years.
-Women are more susceptible to certain chronic diseases as they age,4 and recent studies suggest periodontal health may play a role in the progression of many systemic conditions.5 This increased risk also presents at a time when oral hygiene may be challenging, since dexterity can be impaired by poor vision, arthritis and other factors.
+According to the Administration for Community Living, in 2019, there were 30 million women and 24.1 million men aged 65 and older in the US, which means that there were 125 women for every 100 men.
+The sex/gender gap widens even more in the 85+ age group, where there were 178 women for every 100 men.4 Despite the universal appeal of extending our life expectancy, living longer may also bring health complications that can negatively impact overall well-being in those later years.
+Women are more susceptible to certain chronic diseases as they age,4 and recent studies suggest periodontal health may play a role in the progression of many systemic conditions.5 This includes Alzheimer’s disease, inflammatory bowel diseases, and oral cancer, emphasizing the importance of the oral cavity in systemic health.5 This increased risk also presents at a time when oral hygiene may be challenging, since dexterity and ability can be impaired due to memory loss, poor vision, arthritis and other factors.